 Local Member of Parliament (MP).

-PART 5: EMERGENCY COMMUNITY CONTROL GROUP
+PART 5: MUNICIPAL EMERGENCY CONTROL GROUP

 Emergency Operations Centre (EOC)

-The locations of the Municipality of Huron Shores’ primary and alternate Emergency Operations Centres are contained in confidential documents made available to the Community Control Group (CCG) and any additional personnel (identified below) as warranted by the emergency.
+The locations of the Municipality of Huron Shores’ primary and alternate Emergency Operations Centres are contained in confidential documents made available to the Municipal Emergency Control Group (MECG) and any additional personnel (identified below) as warranted by the emergency.

-Community Control Group (CCG)
+Municipal Emergency Control Group (MECG)

-The emergency response will be directed and controlled by the Community Control Group - a group of officials who are responsible for coordinating the provision of the essential services necessary to minimize the effects of an emergency on the community.
-The Community Control Group consists of the following officials:
+The emergency response will be directed and controlled by the Municipal Emergency Control Group - a group of officials who are responsible for coordinating the provision of the essential services necessary to minimize the effects of an emergency on the community.
+The Municipal Emergency Control Group consists of the following officials:

 Mayor of the Municipality of Huron Shores, or alternate;